sumotoy/gpio_expander/README.md

  gpio.readGpioPortFast();//experimental.
 Read the state of the library buffer instead of the chip. gpio.gpioDigitalWrite(pin,state);//set individual pin HIGH or LOW gpio.gpioDigitalRead(pin);//read the state of one pin gpio.gpioDigitalReadFast(pin);//experimental.
-Read the state of a pin from the library buffer gpio.gpioRegisterReadByte(register);//not available to all chip, read a byte from the specific register gpio.gpioRegisterReadWord(register);//not available to all chip, read a word from the specific register gpio.gpioRegisterWriteByte(register,data);//write byte directly in chip register gpio.gpioRegisterWriteWord(register,data);//write word directly in chip register(not 8 bit chip) gpio.portPullup(HIGH or LOW or data);//Set pullup on input pin (not all chip!)
+Read the state of a pin from the library pin register buffer gpio.gpioRegisterReadByte(register);//not available to all chip, read a byte from the specific register gpio.gpioRegisterReadWord(register);//not available to all chip, read a word from the specific register gpio.gpioRegisterWriteByte(register,data);//write byte directly in chip register gpio.gpioRegisterWriteWord(register,data);//write word directly in chip register(not 8 bit chip) gpio.portPullup(HIGH or LOW or data);//Set pullup on input pin (not all chip!)
+ //new commands from release 0.8b3 gpio.gpioDigitalWriteFast(pin,Val);//It updates only the library pin register buffer!
+It do not send data to the GPIO
+ //this is really useful when you need update separately some pin and the you will need the following command... gpio.gpioPortUpdate();//this will effectively send the pin register to the GPIO chip!

 ```

-Another example: How to include in another library?
+Another example: <b>How to include in another library?</b>

 Here's how to inlude and use this library inside an existing one.
 In the .h file of your existing library add this lines just after the aruino.h include or library protection declaration: